Allan Barry Stone: Legacy and impact

-Stone's eye for young artists’ potential had a substantial impact on the landscape of 20th-century art.
-He is often celebrated as being "ahead of the curve" in his vision, and for his willingness to share that vision and knowledge with artists he believed in.
-His reputation as a tastemaker, along with his instincts, passion, and appreciation of unconventional talent garnered him a large following of collectors.
-He is responsible for curating some of the most extraordinary private collections of art in existence today.
+Stone influenced 20th-century art through his work with young artists.
+He worked with artists and shared information with them.
+His work with unconventional talent resulted in a following of collectors, and he curated private art collections.

 The art dealer Allan Stone purchased De Kooning's Two Women in May 1983 for a record-breaking $1.2 million at Christie's auction house, significantly exceeding its auction house estimate.
 The sale made headlines as the highest price ever paid for a work by a living artist.
 Stone later resold the painting at auction for an impressive $1.98 million the following year.

 Despite living in New York City, he was an enthusiastic proponent of California's Bay Area art scene.
 He admired the "spirit of independence" exhibited by California artists like Wayne Thiebaud and Robert Arneson.

 Stone was also a leading authority on Abstract Expressionism, particularly de Kooning, Kline, Barnett Newman, Jackson Pollock, and Arshile Gorky.
 Stone was interviewed regarding his expertise on Pollock for the 2006 film, Who the #$&% is Jackson Pollock.